avi350751/crewai-projects/README.md

 # CrewAI Practice Projects

 A comprehensive practice project demonstrating multiple CrewAI use cases and patterns.
-This workspace contains three distinct crew implementations showcasing different capabilities of the CrewAI framework.
+This workspace contains five distinct crew implementations showcasing different capabilities of the CrewAI framework.

 ## 📋 Project Structure